e-salehipanah/laravel-blog-project/README.md

 # my goals
-1. admin user can add, delete and edit a article.
+- [ ] admin user can add, delete and edit a article.
-2. relation many to many for category
+- [ ] relation many to many for category.
-3. relation one to many for article
+- [x] relation one to many for article and user.
-4. use middleware for admin routes.
+- [x] use middleware for admin routes.
-5. create a fake for articles.
+- [ ] create a fake for articles.